 For ten years he suffered a series of defeats.
 In fact, his struggle to break the tightly knit Venetian bureaucracy was without success.
 A system that controlled the major architecture commissions.
 They included the rejection of his projects for the Rialto bridge.
-As well as his application to become the architect of the important Office of the Salt.
-Worth a note, the wealthy monopoly that controlled the salt trade of Venice that was also responsible for the maintenance of he revered Ducal Palace.
+As well as his application to become the architect of the important Office of the Salt that was the wealthy monopoly that controlled the salt trade of Venice, also responsible for the maintenance of he revered Ducal Palace.

 Daniele and Marcantonio Barbaro

 Palladio faced the opposition of members of the Senate lined up against his “Roman” architecture language.
 For sure he couldn’t succeed it without the help of some politician.
 As a result, the brothers Daniele and Marcantonio Barbaro guaranteed for him.
-They were two erudite and influential Venetian noblemen.
-It was their decisive support that enabled Palladio to secure his first project in the city of the Lagoon.
+They were two erudite and influential Venetian noblemen and it was their decisive support that enabled Palladio to secure his first project in the city of the Lagoon.

 The Patriarch of Venice

 The brothers were his guarantors in the 1558 contract with the Patriarch of Venice.
 He commissioned Andrea Palladio to design and supervise the construction of a new façade for St Pietro di Castello.
 The venerable cathedral of the Serenissima.
 While some members of the Senate were not as yet convinced of the merits of the classicism of Palladio.
 But the design of St Pietro façade was received with acclaim.
 Hence it opened the door to other prestigious commissions.
-These included the large convent of the Carità with its admired cloister.
-As well as the façade of St Francesco Della Vigna.
+These included the large convent of the Carità with its admired cloister, and the façade of St Francesco Della Vigna.

 St Giorgio Maggiore

 However, the decisive step forward for Andrea Palladio was his work at the monastic complex of St Giorgio Maggiore.
-Here the Benedictine Order provided Palladio with the opportunity to redesign the refectory.
-Which the Master transformed into a magnificent structure.
-And also to design and to supervise the construction of his first sacred building in Venice.
-This was the basilica of St Giorgio Maggiore.
-A project with which he remained involved as a supervisor and later as a consultant until his death.
+Here the Benedictine Order provided Palladio with the opportunity to redesign the refectory which the Master transformed into a magnificent structure.
+Also to design and to supervise the construction of his first sacred building in Venice.
+This was the basilica of St Giorgio Maggiore, a project with which he remained involved as a supervisor and later as a consultant until his death.